Financial abuse and older adults

 Anyone can fall victim to fraud, but:

-• Older adults often have more savings than younger people, meaning their financial losses tend to be greater when defrauded.
+Older adlts often have more savings than younger people, meaning the financial losses they suffer can be greater.

 Older adults did not grow up with today's technology, which continues to evolve rapidly as the world becomes increasingly digital.
-This makes them more vulnerable to online fraud, including tech support scams where callers falsely claim to represent a technology company warning that a computer has been hacked.
+Seniors are more likely than younger people to fall victim to online fraud and "tech support" scams.
+In some cases, scammers call and claim to work for a technology company, telling the person that their computer has been hacked.
 The scammers aim to gain remote access to the person's computer using takeover software to steal their money.

-One example of this abuse occurs when an adult child "manages" a parent's finances and handles responsibilities—like picking up medications or buying groceries—while stealing the parent's electronic ID, taking out personal loans in their name, or draining their savings.
+One example is an adult child who "manages" a parent's finances and fulfills some responsibilities—such as picking up medication, groceries, and other items—while also stealing the parent's electronic ID, taking out loans in their name for personal use, or draining their savings.

 This creates an extremely difficult situation, as the parent is both dependent on and deeply attached to the child, leaving them to face financial loss alongside a profound sense of betrayal.

-Banks offer various resources to help people deal with online fraud.
+Banks have a range of measures to address online fraud and respond to suspicious activity.
 You can reach out by phone or email, whichever is most convenient for you.
 Below are links to information from the major banks on how to protect yourself from online fraud and what to do if you are targeted.
 Remember, online fraud can happen to anyone—what matters most is taking action.

 An example of financial abuse